fish-shell/fish-shell/sphinx_doc_src/faq.rst

 Unicode private-use characters reserved by fish
 -----------------------------------------------
-Fish reserves the <a href="http://www.unicode.org/faq/private_use.html">Unicode private-use character range</a> from U+F600 thru U+F73F for internal use.
+Fish reserves the `Unicode private-use character range <http://www.unicode.org/faq/private_use.html>`__ from U+F600 thru U+F73F for internal use.
 Any attempt to feed characters in that range to fish will result in them being replaced by the Unicode "replacement character" U+FFFD.
 This includes both interactive input as well as any file read by fish (but not programs run by fish).

 Where can I find extra tools for fish?